 If a baking event is begun by a group with the name “The Kansas Wheathearts,” then it has to be good.

-In 1990, this women’s wheat-growers auxiliary group proposed holding a statewide baking contest and quickly turned it into a reality by working with the Kansas Wheat Commission and Kansas Department of Agriculture.
+In 1990, this women’s wheat-growers auxiliary group proposed holding a statewide baking contest and quickly turned it into a reality by working with the Kansas Wheat Commission and the Kansas Department of Agriculture.
 Then in 2009, the farmer-members of the Kansas Wheat Commission decided to raise the stakes and make the contest into a national competition, eventually bringing in national sponsors such as King Arthur Flour and Red Star Yeast.

 Now, the National Festival of Breads has grown into one of the nation’s top amateur bread-baking competitions.
-Held every other year, the 2019 competition brings food bloggers and top chefs to Manhattan on June 8.
+Held every other year, the competition brings food bloggers and top chefs to Manhattan in June.
 At the center of the event is the bread-baking competition.
 Entries for this round of competition closed on January 1, 2019, the date by which hundreds of original yeast bread recipes, representing almost every state in the U.S., arrived online at the Kansas Wheat Commission and were assigned a number.
 Between the submission cut-off and the competition, a panel of judges reviews each recipe and selects semi-finalists.
 From mid-January through March, two or three recipes are test-baked each day, and a panel of judges evaluates the breads to determine the eight finalists.
 Judging is based on clearly defined criteria including recipe creativity and originality, ease of preparation and detailed instructions, nutritional value, eating quality, flavor and aroma of each baked product.

-On the day of competition, the finalists will proceed in a grand march through the venue’s ballroom to present their breads to the judges.
+On the day of the competition, the finalists will proceed in a grand march through the venue’s ballroom to present their breads to the judges.
 This year, the final round of judging moves from behind closed doors to center stage.
 “The biggest selling point about this contest is that it is a good, old-fashioned cook-off,” says Kristina Vänni, culinary expert, food writer and owner of Cooking Contest Central.

 But the event will include much more than the cook-off.
 More than 60 volunteers will help set up and decorate, serve bread samples, and assist finalists and baking demonstrators.
 Volunteers from the Kansas Wheat Commission’s “Speak for Wheat” spokesperson program, K-State Research and Extension, Kansas Agri-Women and community partners will make sure the festival showcases baking skills and creativity in the Wheat State.
 According to Cindy Falk, Kansas Wheat nutrition educator and festival co-director, “The National Festival of Breads is also a tribute to wheat farmers, millers, home bakers and ingredient companies.”
 Falk also notes that because the event is held during the summer wheat harvest, sponsors such as John Deere can provide “field-to-flour” tours of abundant Kansas fields.